Ahmed-Bassem-Elkholy/Nile-air/README.md

 - **Billboards & Outdoor Posters**: Large-scale designs to increase brand visibility.
 - **Flyers & Roll-ups**: Promotional materials for exhibitions, airports, and events.
 - **Aircraft Exterior Design**: A creative livery showcasing the new identity.
 - **Onboard Packaging**: Branded meal boxes, kits, and other in-flight essentials.
-- **Seat Design Elements**: Branded headrest covers and seat styling concepts.
 - **Ticket Design**: A fresh, modern look for boarding passes and tickets.
 - **Business Card Design**: Professional business cards for staff and management.